zhongsimeng/dream-docs/README.en-US.md

 ## ⚖️ License

-This project is licensed under the MIT license.
+This project is licensed under the CC BY 4.0 license.

 See [LICENSE](LICENSE) for more information.